fschueler/systemml/src/main/scala/org/apache/sysml/api/linalg/README.md

 }
 ```

 This will execute the algorithm using SystemML and Spark.
-Currently, the `MLContext` and `SparkContext` are preset to use a local master but in future versions there will be a way of passing custom contexts to the `run()`-method.
 Executing the `run()`-method then returns the result of type `Matrix`.

-Internally, the `parallelize` function converts the Scala code that is gets as an argument into DML.
+Internally, the `parallelize` function converts the Scala code that it gets as an argument into DML.
 For our above example, the expanded/transformed version would look like this:

 ```Scala
 val algorithm = new SystemMLAlgorithm[Matrix]  {